Lecture 10

 Pie Charts: Alternative to Bar Charts?

-2. Pie charts work well if the goal is to emphasize simple fractions (e.g., 25%, 50%, or 75%).
+2. Pie charts are effective when the goal is to highlight simple, recognizable fractions (e.g., 25%, 50%, 75%).

 Pie Charts: Alternative to Bar Charts?